 Epilepsy requires a variety of tests and treatments, all of which are a shot in the dark and will have varied results based on the patient.
 The most common ways to treat and monitor the condition include EEG tests, which if abnormal, will usually be an indicator of necessary follow-up.
 Individuals with other neurological abnormalities (typically children) are at higher risk for further seizures, the chance of which can be up to 60 percent.
 If the condition is proven as recurring, after three or more seizures, then a doctor will usually prescribe and anti-epileptic medication.

 Ways to prevent seizures include taking prescribed medication without missing a dose, as suddenly discontinuing use could result in potentially life-threatening non-stop seizures.
-Also, getting a healthy amount of sleep is recommended for epileptics, in addition to being wary of alcohol consumption.
+Also, getting a healthy amount of sleep is recommended for epileptics, in addition to being wary of alcohol and caffeine consumption.
 Making sure you do not mix any over-the-counter or other type of medication that could negatively interact with your anti-seizure drugs is important, as well.
-Still, besides medication, sleep, and being careful about what you put into your body, prevention is relative to each patient.
+Still, besides medication, sleep and being careful about what you put into your body, prevention is relative to each patient.

-Epilepsy and Individual Health Insurance
+Epilepsy and Individual Health Insurance: Past and Present

 More Coverage Options